Changing Your Status

 Employment Status Changes

-You can keep Group Health coverage even if you leave your current employer or lose eligibility under your medical plan.
+You can keep Kaiser Permanente coverage even if you leave your current employer or lose eligibility under your medical plan.
 There are two main options for continued coverage and a temporary solution.

 With the Group Conversion Plan, there is no lapse in coverage between your previous plan and the Conversion Plan.
 The level of coverage and the monthly premiums may vary.
 You must apply and make payment within 31 days of termination of your previous plan.

-The Individual & Family Plan is a second option for continuing your Group Health medical coverage.
+The Individual & Family Plan is a second option for continuing your Kaiser Permanente medical coverage.

 You may be able to use COBRA, a continuation of your medical coverage and benefits plan, even after you leave your job.
-Ask your former employer about COBRA or contact Customer Service.
+Ask your former employer about COBRA or contact Member Services.

-You may want to contact Customer Service for more information about issues related to:
+You may want to contact Member Services for more information about issues related to:

 - Medicare coverage.